 To find the hidden pets, you have to accomplish simple tasks that involve pressing buttons, lighting fires, or discovering hidden keys.
 You’ll often be able to do this with a single button press, and instead of digital hands and fingers, your cursor is a ball of dandelion fluff.
 Occasionally you will pick up a tool, like a brush or a hairdryer, and use it to interact with the scene.
 All of the adorably-crafted creatures and environments are cute and tiny, like illustrations from a storybook.

-Also, like a kid’s storybook, Curious Tale is a breeze to finish and won’t last you very long.
+Also, like a kid’s storybook, Curious Tale of the Stolen Pets is a breeze to finish and won’t last you very long.
 None of the puzzles tripped me up too much— but then again, I’m an adult who enjoys complex puzzle games, and probably not the intended audience.
 The one time I got stuck was on a scene where you have to [mild spoiler ahead – ed] place a large object into a volcano, causing it to blow its top and flood lava.
 This is required to unlock the rest of the level’s puzzle solutions, and since the physics didn’t cooperate the first time, I spent way too long poking and prodding at every interactive feature of the map.
 Only when I plugged the volcano with a lucky throw was I able to progress.

 The Secret Life of Pets